JungleKiosk/JungleKiosk/README.md

 ![alt text](https://github.com/JungleKiosk/JungleKiosk/blob/main/line.png)
 </div>

-<h3 align="center">I have a master's degree in Planning and Management of Agro-Territorial, Forest and Landscape.🌳🛰️ <br/><br/>
+<h3 align="center">🌳🛰️ I have a master's degree in Planning and Management of Agro-Territorial, Forest and Landscape🛰️🌳 <br/><br/>
 The study program contribute to the pursuit of the
 UN 2030 Agenda for Sustainable Development Goals.</h3>